Derived Reid's recipe for abelian subgroups of SL3(C): Preliminaries

 To any finite subgroup $G$ of $\gl_n(\mathbb{C})$ we associate a quiver $\mckquiv$ called \it the McKay quiver of $G$\rm.
 For an abelian $G \subset \gsl_3(\mathbb{C})$ quiver $Q(G)$ has as its vertices the characters $\chi \in G^\vee$ of $G$ and from every vertex $\chi$ there are three arrows going to vertices $\kappa(x_i) \chi$ for $i = 1,2,3$.
 For each arrow $(\chi, x_i) \colon \chi \xrightarrow{x_{i}} \kappa(x_{i})\chi$ we fix a choice of basis for (one-dimensional) space $G$-$\homm_{\mathbb{C}}(\chi \otimes \mathbb{C} x_{i}, \chi \kappa(x_{i}))$.
 This can be thought of as fixing a choice of all the Schur's lemma isomorphisms we need.

 There is a standard planar embedding of $Q(G)$ into a real two dimensional torus $T_G$.
 It was first constructed by Craw and Ishii in \cite[\S10.2]{Craw-Ishii-02}.
 This embedding tesselates $T_G$ into $2|G|$ regular triangles.
-Locally near each vertex $\chi$ it looks as on Figure \ref{figure-15}.
-We denote by $\hex(\chi)$ the subquiver of $\mckquiv$ which consists of the six triangles which meet at $\chi$.
+Near each vertex $\chi$ of $Q(G)$ this embedding looks as on Figure \ref{figure-15}.
+Note that since $\mckquiv$ is embedded in a real two-torus, vertices that appear distinct in Figure \ref{figure-15} need not be; the extreme case is that of $G$ being the trivial group, in such case all seven vertices of Figure \ref{figure-15} coincide.